+However, there are no specific aquifer allocation limits set in the RWSP.

+The following objectives and policies of the pRPN are considered relevant to this proposal:

+- Objective F.0.1.

+- Policy D.2.2.

+- Policy D.2.5.

+- Policy D.4.5.

+- Policy D.4.13.

+- Policy D.4.17.

+- Policy D.4.18.

+- Policy D.4.20.

+- Policy D.4.23.

+The following objectives and policies of the RWSPN are considered relevant to this proposal:

+- Objective 7.4.

+- Objective 10.4.1.

+- Policy 10.5.1.

+- Policy 10.5.2.

+- Policy 10.5.4.

+- Policy 10.5.7.

+- Policy 10.5.9
-Statute Relevance Requirement of Statue Statute Relevance However, there are no specific aquifer allocation limits set in the RWSP.
-The following objectives and policies of the pRPN are considered relevant to this proposal: Objective F.0.1.
-Policy D.2.2.
-Policy D.2.5.
-Policy D.4.5.
-Policy D.4.13.
-Policy D.4.17.
-Policy D.4.18.
-Policy D.4.20.
-Policy D.4.23.
-The following objectives and policies of the RWSPN are considered relevant to this proposal: Objective 7.4.
-Objective 10.4.1.
-Policy 10.5.1.
-Policy 10.5.2.
-Policy 10.5.4.
-Policy 10.5.7.
-Policy 10.5.9 requirement of Statue proposed activity when considering resource consents.
-Policy D.2.5 requires an authority to have regard to community and tangata whenua values Policy D.4.5 seeks to maintain overall water quality.
-Policy D.4.13 seeks to achieving freshwater quantity related outcomes and inn particular manage the taking, use, damming, and diversion of fresh water so that (with relevance to this application) saline intrusion in, and land subsidence above, aquifers is avoided (amongst other things).
-Policy D.4.17 considers allocation limits for aquifers and requires rules and applications to meet allocation limits Policy D.4.18 concerns conjunctive surface water and groundwater management.
-Policy D.4.20 requires the reasonable and efficien use of water for irrigation and sets requirements for a resource consent application to take water for irrigation purposes.
-Policy D.4.23 From the RWSPN: Objective 7.4 requires the maintenance or enhancement of water quality of natural water bodies.
-Objective 10.4.1 maintains the sustainable use and development of the region's groundwater resources while avoiding, remedying, or mitigating actual and potential adverse effects on groundwater quantity and quality.
-Policy 10.5.1 seeks to ensure the sustainable use of resources by avoiding takes that exceed recharge.
-Saltwater intrusion, reduced groundwater quality, significant drawdown, and adverse effects on surface water resources can arise where takes exceed recharge.
-Policy 10.5.2 recognises that aquifers are at risk in certain circumstances and that adverse effects on water quality should be avoided.
-Policy 10.5.4 seeks that groundwater allocations take into account reduction in recharge that may occur in time.
-Policy 10.5.7 requires the Northland Regional Council to consider effects of a groundwater take and use on surface water bodies.

-Statute Relevance Requirement of Statue cause adverse flooding, drainage problems, or building damage.
+- Policy D.2.2 requires that regard is had to the social, cultural, and economic benefits of the proposed activity when considering resource consents. - Policy D.2.5 requires an authority to have regard to community and tangata whenua values - Policy D.4.5 seeks to maintain overall water quality. - Policy D.4.13 seeks to achieving freshwater quantity related outcomes and inn particular manage the taking, use, damming, and diversion of fresh water so that (with relevance to this application) saline intrusion in, and land subsidence above, aquifers is avoided (amongst other things). - Policy D.4.17 considers allocation limits for aquifers and requires rules and applications to meet allocation limits - Policy D.4.18 concerns conjunctive surface water and groundwater management. - Policy D.4.20 requires the reasonable and efficient use of water for irrigation and sets requirements for a resource consent application to take water for irrigation purposes. - Policy D.4.23

+From the RWSPN:

+- Objective 7.4 requires the maintenance or enhancement of water quality of natural water bodies. - Objective 10.4.1 maintains the sustainable use and development of the region's groundwater resources while avoiding, remedying, or mitigating actual and potential adverse effects on groundwater quantity and quality. - Policy 10.5.1 seeks to ensure the sustainable use of resources by avoiding takes that exceed recharge.
+Saltwater intrusion, reduced groundwater quality, significant drawdown, and adverse effects on surface water resources can arise where takes exceed recharge. - Policy 10.5.2 recognises that aquifers are at risk in certain circumstances and that adverse effects on water quality should be avoided. - Policy 10.5.4 seeks that groundwater allocations take into account reduction in recharge that may occur in time. - Policy 10.5.7 requires the Northland Regional Council to consider effects of a groundwater take and use on surface water bodies. - Policy 10.5.9 seeks to avoid, remedy or mitigate any ground subsidence as a result of groundwater takes, use or diversion, where this is likely to cause adverse flooding, drainage problems, or building damage. -- -- --